 Cloning is an

-Duplicating your VM is the excellent way to fast track your project without human error.
-There are some reasons you may want to clone your VM for quick application setup.
+fast-track your project without human error.
+There are some reasons you may want to clone your VM for a quick application setup.

-tools website on one Google Cloud VM and had to set up another one for high-availability and cloning was life-saver.
+tools website on one Google Cloud VM and had to set up another one for high availability, and cloning was a life-saver.

 You may want to consider cloning VM if:

 You want to save time.
 You should set up a replica for another reason.
 Have to set up multiple instances for high-availability Want to avoid manual work/human error

 If you are in a situation to duplicate the Google Cloud Virtual Machine, then here is how you can do it.

 This is two steps process.
 First, where you create a